kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ### Goals

-- Introduce new EvictionRequest API (`evictionrequest.coordination.k8s.io`) and eviction request controller.
+- Introduce new EvictionRequest API (`evictionrequest.coordination.k8s.io`) and eviction request xx  controller.
-- Allow the EvictionRequest API to be extended with a set of interceptors for each pod.
+- Allow the EvictionRequest API to be extended with a set of responders for each pod.
-- Use API-initiated Eviction API of pods that support the eviction request process, only if there are no active interceptors.
+- Use API-initiated Eviction API of pods that support the eviction request process, only if there are no active non-default responders.

 ### Non-Goals